 Commercial Art Glass For Your Church Stained Glass Restoration

-If your church or home stained glass shows signs of wear or is over 80 years old, we suggest having Commercial Art Glass come and do a free appraisal.
+If your church or home stained glass shows signs of wear or is over 80 years old, we suggest having Commercial Art Glass come and do an appraisal ($500 minimum).
 You can’t be too careful when it comes to these aging beauties.
 Stained glass should not be left in its original state like other antiques, rather, the damage will only grow worse and more costly to repair over time.
 Contact us today to schedule an appointment.